-- a.
-It is probable that delivery will be made; - b.
-The item is on hand, identified and ready for delivery to the buyer at the time the sale is recognized; - c.
-The buyer specifically acknowledges the deferred delivery instructions; and - d.
-The usual payment terms apply.
+- it is probable that delivery will be made; - The item is on hand, identified and ready for delivery to the buyer at the time the sale is recognized; - c.
+The buyer specifically acknowledges the deferred delivery instructions; and - The usual payment terms apply.

-Interest Income.
+interest income.
 Interest income is recognized on a time proportion basis using the effective interest method.